 My Favorite Murder

 This podcast also features two friends talking about crime, but these guys take a more serious approach to the murders, mysteries, and conspiracies they discuss.
-Plus, there are nearly 180 episodes currently available on iTunes.
+Plus, there are nearly 180 episodes of Generation Why currently available for free on iTunes.
+(If you donate to their Patreon, you will receive premium episodes.)
+Season 5 of the podcast starts Feb.
+10, 2018.

 From the producer of Catfish and The Jinx comes Crimetown.
 Each episode exposes the crime-ridden underbelly of a different American city.
-First up: Providence, where onetime mayor Buddy Cianci resigned twice because of felony convictions.
+The first episode dives into Providence, RI, where onetime mayor Buddy Cianci resigned twice because of felony convictions.
+It's a tale involving mob bosses, heists, and plenty of twists and turns.

 Sword and Scale

 The latest host of Investigation Discovery’s Detective podcast is Detective Rod Demery.
-After his mother became a murder victim and his brother a convicted murderer, Rod went into criminal justice and solved each of the 60-plus cases on which he was lead detective.
+After his mother became a murder victim and his brother a convicted murderer, Rod went into criminal justice and solved each of the 60-plus cases on which he was the lead detective.
+Each episode lasts an hour and dives into a different case.

 Up and Vanished